henriette-einstein/asksherlock/content/characters/raimund/wiki.md

 # Raimund H. von Ludwig

-Raimund H. von Ludwig, better known as Seefox, was an illustrious adventurer born in the year 1847 in Hamburg, Germany.
+Raimund H. von Ludwig, better known as **Seefox**, was an illustrious adventurer born in the year 1847 in Hamburg, Germany.
 He was the son of Otto von Ludwig, a wealthy merchant dealing with spices and tea from the East.
 Seefox was an imposing figure, standing at six feet and three inches tall and weighing 86 kg.
 He was a man of many talents, but most importantly, he was a master navigator, a fearless captain, and an experienced diplomat.

 ## Personal Information